Blendify/blender-manual/trunk/blender_docs/manual/addons/add_mesh/archipack.rst

 Introduction
 ============

-This addon features architectural objects and tools.
+This add-on features architectural objects and tools.

-An extended version is available from the authors github.
+An extended version is available from the authors Github as well as the `documentation <https://github.com/s-leger/archipack/wiki>`__.

-Documentation can be found here: https://github.com/s-leger/archipack/wiki